Jacob Wilkins

-Jacob Wilkins (born August 30, 2006) is American college basketball player for the Georgia Bulldogs of the Southeastern Conference (SEC).
-Nicknamed, "Baby Highlight", he is the son of Hall of Famer Dominique Wilkins.
+Jacob Wilkins (born August 30, 2006) is American college basketball player for the California Golden Bears of the Atlantic Coast Conference (ACC).
+He previously played for the Georgia Bulldogs.
+Nicknamed "Baby Highlight", he is the son of NBA Hall of Famer Dominique Wilkins.

-High school career
+Early life

 Wilkins attended Grayson High School in Loganville, Georgia.
 As a junior, he helped lead the Rams to a state championship title, the first in school history.
 While playing for the Georgia Stars on Nike’s EYBL E16 Circuit, Wilkins averaged 9.3 points, 5.4 rebounds, and 1.0 blocks per game.
 A four-star recruit, he committed to play college basketball at the University of Georgia, his father's alma mater, over an offer from Virginia.

+College career

+Prior to the beginning of his freshman season, it was announced that Wilkins would be allowed to wear his father’s number, 21, which had been retired by Georgia in 1991.
+In his collegiate debut, he scored 12 points in a 104–59 rout of Bellarmine.
+Wilkins finished his freshman season appearing in 32 games, averaging 4.9 points and 1.8 rebounds per game.
+Following the conclusion of the season, he entered the transfer portal.

+On April 11, 2026, Wilkins announced his decision to transfer to the University of California, Berkeley, to play for the California Golden Bears.